abhinavk99/fortnite-bot/README.md

     FIREBASE_ID=your-project-id
     FIREBASE_BUCKET=your-project-id.appspot.com
     ```
-8. Put your tokens and key where it says to in the config.
+9. Put your tokens and key where it says to in the config.
 Do not put quotes around the tokens.
-9. Run the bot.
+10. Run the bot.
     ```console
-    node src/fortniteBot.js
+    npm start
     ```

 ## Commands